icvijovic/grmlin/README.md

 optional: version 4 BLAST database of known alleles (for the annotation of inferred germlines)

+## Installation

+Clone repository, install dependencies and add grmlin to your path.

 ## Usage
 ```
 usage: grmlin [-h] [-annotate path_to_blast_db]